 - Ability to work with technology (with training and support)

 Although the above listing represents some key relevant factors, others may also apply.Q.
 Can I take band/orchestra/drama at my local school?
 Can my student participate in sports?A. Students have the opportunity to participate in elective courses and sports in their local district, being enrolled as a dual-enrolled student.
 However, it is up to the local school/district and LVS to approve of this dual-enrollment arrangement.
-Students in grades have this dual enrollment option if approved by LVS.Districts also have the option to approve middle school and high students participating in their sports program.
+Students have this dual enrollment option if approved by LVS.Districts also have the option to approve middle school and high students participating in their sports program.
 Students may only compete on the teams of their neighborhood school.
 Just like dual-enrolling in classes in the local school, families will need to communicate with local administration to determine if they approve participation and meet expectations.